 Focusing specifically on country music with our first major projects, we are developing a comprehensive dataset of singles that charted on Billboard’s Hot Country Songs classification list from its inception in 1944 to 2017.
 Although it has undergone several name changes since 1944, the Hot Country Songs chart is one of Billboard’s longest-running charts and has tabulated popularity through a variety of formats and methods – from jukebox records, to vinyl records, cassette tapes and compact discs, to digital downloads and streaming activity!
 The 19,844 singles in this dataset include every song that charted on the Billboard list over this 70-year period.
 Each single is being augmented with the discographic and biographic information about the broader network of artists involved in the creative process from composition to recorded production.
 Through the use of data mining and analysis tools (RapidMiner and Gephi), the SongData Project will illuminate connections between the songwriters, performers and producers involved in the creation of country music.

-There are currently two main research projects under development that are part of SongData.
-These projects are funded by a professional development grant from the University of Ottawa (May 2017) and the Social Sciences and Humanities Research Council of Canada (Insight, March 2018; Insight Development, June 2018).
+There are currently three main research projects under development that are part of SongData. these projects are funded by a professional development grant from the University of Ottawa (May 2017) and the Social Sciences and Humanities Research Council of Canada (Insight, March 2018; Insight Development, June 2018).